Retaining, developing, and graduating

 Help us develop countless college students.

 Developing Future Leaders Mentorship ProgramDuring the year, our scholarship winners and eligble applicants will go through a yearlong mentorship program.
 Students undergo over 30 hours of professional and workforce development, honing soft skills such as problem solving, time management, and strong communication.
-Also, students will be paired with mentors who will assist in answer questions and providing a confidant in helping the students reaching their own goals.
+Also, students will be paired with mentors who will assist in answering questions and serve as a confidant in helping the students reach their goals.
 Learn more about our Mentorship Program by visiting our mentorship page.

 Susan Moore-Fontenot and Richard Fontenot Honorary ScholarshipEach January, our foundation will give out two scholarships to Austin-area college students.
 These two scholarships seek to find a special male and female college student to award.
 Our scholarships are in honor of Susan Moore-Fontenot and Richard Fontenot of Baytown, TX.
 Learn more on our scholarship page, including the application and deadlines.